Trusted By

 Food In Cuba

-Exploring the local food scene of any new destination is an illuminating journey.
-Depending on your destination, you can be taken back in time through a history of how different ingredients have been cultivated and which traditional methods were used to prepare them.
+Exploring the local food scene while traveling is an illuminating journey, and one that every guest on a Cuba Candela tour has the opportunity to experience.
+On your journey in Cuba, you’ll be taken back in time through a history of how different ingredients have been cultivated and which traditional methods were used to prepare them.

 In Cuba, all at once, you will find that food is art, that food has a history and that food highlights the diverse natural vegetation that infuses the island.
 Cubans are inventive, mixing old and new, and making delicious dishes from just a few common ingredients.
 Garlic, onion and green bell pepper are the island nation’s holy trinity at the core of Cuban cuisine.
 These three ingredients make up the Cuban sofrito that has been used in cooking for hundreds of years.
 The sofrito was introduced to the island by French and Spanish colonists.
 The French sofrito is a combination of onion, carrots and celery, while Spanish cooking uses garlic, onion and tomato.
 Cuba built upon these ingredients to create its own unique blend which adds a torrent of flavor to each dish.